UX Researcher

 What we’re looking for

-- A recording that is up to 20 minutes in duration and returned to us within ten days of your screening call being completed.
+• A recording that is up to 20 minutes in duration and returned to us within ten days of your scenario-based interview being completed.

 Some useful resources

-The next interview is a 50-minute interview with either a Product Design Manager, Product Designer or Product Manager.
-In this interview, we’ll focus on how you collaborate with cross-functional stakeholders and mentor non-researchers in successfully conducting research.
-This interview is an opportunity for you to understand the stage you will be a part of in more detail, hear a different perspective on the stable counterpart relationship, and ask any questions you have.
+• Next up are a couple of 50-minute interviews, one with either a Product Design Manager or Product Designer, and the other with a Product Manager.
+In these interviews, we’ll focus on how you collaborate with cross-functional stakeholders and mentor non-researchers in successfully conducting research.
+These interviews are opportunities for you to understand the the stage you will be a part of in more detail, hear a different perspective on the stable counterpart relationship, and ask any questions you have.

 Additional details about our process can be found on our hiring page.